 Personalization is always appreciated, in fact, more than 50% of online shoppers rate a personalized shopping experience as important.
 But when serving hundreds of thousands of customers, making even small changes becomes difficult.
 But that’s changing as new technologies personalization at scale not only possible but also financially feasible.

 One of the most popular technology in this sphere is conversational AI which brings cutting-edge AI and big data analytics to traditional customer service.
 The premise is simple: almost every business today is collecting terabytes on terabytes of data on their customers but only some businesses are leveraging that information for loyalty programs and business messaging. the majority of the businesses are unable to fully utilize their data.
-This is where AI comes in.
+This is where Artificial Intelligence in ecommerce comes in.
 By training computers, data scientists enable a piece of software to:

 - engage consumers in personalized conversations